Training-free Adjustable Polynomial Graph Filtering for Ultra-fast Multimodal Recommendation: Methodology

 \item \textbf{Multimodal information.} Figures \ref{fig:histogram of P_text(GF-CF)}--\ref{fig:histogram of P_img(Turbo-CF)} present histograms of eigenvalue distributions for the Baby dataset.
 Figures \ref{fig:histogram of P_text(GF-CF)} and \ref{fig:histogram of P_img(GF-CF)} illustrate Case 1, and Figures \ref{fig:histogram of P_text(Turbo-CF)} and \ref{fig:histogram of P_img(Turbo-CF)} illustrate Case 2, each representing the eigenvalue distribution of the corresponding item–item similarity graph in the multimodal graph structure.
 The maximum eigenvalues of $\bar P_{\text{txt}}$ and $\bar P_{\text{img}}$ are approximately 70, as illustrated in Figures \ref{fig:histogram of P_text(Turbo-CF)} and \ref{fig:histogram of P_img(Turbo-CF)}, which is considerably larger than the case of user--item interactions.
 The use of such unbounded frequency components not only hinders the effectiveness of polynomial graph filters but also introduces a non-ideal outcome when integrating multiple graph filters. \end{itemize}

-As observed in Figure \ref{fig:all eigenvalue histogram}, in general, if we na\"ively adopt the polynomial LPFs used in \cite{DBLP:conf/sigir/ParkSS24, DBLP:conf/www/ParkYS25, DBLP:conf/www/KimCPS25}, then several issues arise.
-First, the filtered eigenvalues fall outside the range of $[0,1]$.
-Symmetric normalization in \cite{DBLP:conf/cikm/ShenWZSZLL21, DBLP:conf/www/LiuLGL0SG23, DBLP:conf/www/XiaLGLLG22} typically follow that the spectrum lies within this interval, which was proved by \cite{DBLP:conf/cikm/ShenWZSZLL21}.
+As observed in Figure \ref{fig:all eigenvalue histogram}, when we construct the graph operators exactly as in previous GF-based methods \cite{DBLP:conf/sigir/ParkSS24, DBLP:conf/www/ParkYS25, DBLP:conf/www/KimCPS25}, the resulting eigenvalue spectrum deviates substantially from the canonical interval $[0, 1]$, with plenty of eigenvalues lying far below 0 or far above 1; this mismatch becomes problematic precisely when the polynomial LPFs from prior studies are na\"ively applied to such spectra, since they were originally derived under the assumption of eigenvalues confined to $[0, 1]$.
+Symmetric normalization in \cite{DBLP:conf/cikm/ShenWZSZLL21, DBLP:conf/www/LiuLGL0SG23, DBLP:conf/www/XiaLGLLG22} typically follow that the spectrum lies within $[0, 1]$, which was proved by \cite{DBLP:conf/cikm/ShenWZSZLL21}.
 When eigenvalues are mapped out of this range, the polynomial filter may yield inaccurate frequency responses, deviating from its designed frequency characteristics.
 Moreover, as the polynomial order increases, the filter response for large-magnitude eigenvalues can grow dramatically; this results in a disproportionate emphasis on certain frequency components, thereby degrading the model performance.
 For example, consider a polynomial LPF $h(\lambda) = 1 - \lambda^2$.
 In a bounded frequency range of $[0,1]$, filtered values close to 0 correspond to high-frequency components, whereas those close to 1 correspond to low-frequency components.
 However, if the spectrum contains eigenvalues such as $\lambda_1 \simeq -1$ and $\lambda_2 \simeq 14$, as shown in Figure \ref{fig:histogram of P(Turbo-CF)}, then their corresponding filter responses become $h(\lambda_1) \simeq 0$ and $h(\lambda_2) \simeq -195$, respectively.
 This phenomenon results in signals being assigned to anomalous frequencies instead of the targeted ones.
-Furthermore, this problem becomes particularly critical for multimodal information, where signals are more susceptible to distortion compared to the case of user–-item interactions.
-For example, if the spectrum contains an eigenvalue $\lambda_3 \simeq 70$, as illustrated in Figures \ref{fig:histogram of P_text(Turbo-CF)} and \ref{fig:histogram of P_img(Turbo-CF)}, then its corresponding filter response becomes $h(\lambda_3) \simeq -4899$, leading to far more severe distortion than the case of user-–item interactions.
+Furthermore, this problem becomes particularly critical for multimodal information, where signals are more susceptible to distortion compared to the case of user--item interactions.
+For example, if the spectrum contains an eigenvalue $\lambda_3 \simeq 70$, as illustrated in Figures \ref{fig:histogram of P_text(Turbo-CF)} and \ref{fig:histogram of P_img(Turbo-CF)}, then its corresponding filter response becomes $h(\lambda_3) \simeq -4899$, leading to far more severe distortion than the case of user--item interactions.
 Ultimately, since MRSs require integrating signals across multiple modalities, aggregating such severely distorted signals can undermine the overall reliability of the recommendation process.